andylushman/talkin-class/README.md

 - UI - Classes and styling should be more consistent.
 At the moment there are inline styles and makeStyles from Material - UI I took this opportunity to learn about Material - UI but if given more time I probably would of included scss and assigned variables to style values.
 Also, I would taken more advantage of css files.
 - User Accounts - This project could go much deeper with creating user accounts and authentication.
 Maybe use Google oauth for a quick JWT generation and sign-in.
 - State Management - There may have been a more elegant way to handle the state through using react-redux but I wanted to get more experience with React Hooks :)
-- Test - This app could be easily improved with some unit and integration test.
+- Tests - This app could be easily improved with some unit and integration tests.

 I am sure there are plenty of other areas where this app can be improved but these are a couple that come to mind.